 IDEA regularly employs undergraduate students and offers them the opportunity to work with real-world data, support community-based initiatives, and assist with research that connects citizens and policymakers worldwide.
 Tasks for our Research Assistants include assisting with the implementation and execution of our deliberative town halls, technical efforts to code data for upcoming and past projects, support for our on-campus programming, helping graduate students with their research, and even spearheading their own research for an undergraduate thesis.
 Joining the IDEA lab offers students an opportunity to learn and engage with a network of researchers and practitioners who are eager to help them grow and develop as young researchers.

 If you are interested in working on research projects with IDEA, and you are a current OSU student, please use the form below to apply.
 If you qualify for work-study benefits, IDEA can hire you to get involved in a research project that would be of great academic benefit to you.
 Many of our projects often have flexible working hours, allowing you to work on them whenever it best fits your schedule.
-IDEA may be able to provide an hourly wage to other students who do not qualify for work-study benefits.

 If you join the IDEA lab, you can expect to work anywhere from 5–15 hours per week.
 It is essential to note that IDEA is not always hiring; however, if you are interested in our work or find a particular project particularly interesting, we encourage you to apply or reach out to our team.